Using a Personal Loan to Pay Off Credit Card Debt

 Can you use a personal loan to pay off credit cards?

 Yes, it is possible to use a personal loan to pay off credit cards.
-After securing a personal loan, you will use the loan proceeds to pay off your existing credit card debt.
+The process involves applying for a personal loan (ideally one with a lower interest rate than you are paying on your credit cards) then using the loan proceeds to pay off your existing credit card debt.
 Then, you will begin making payments to repay the personal loan.

 How is your credit score impacted if you use a personal loan to pay off credit cards?

 When you apply for a personal loan, the lender will conduct what’s known as a hard inquiry.
-This will temporarily lower your credit score.
-However, if you make on-time payments, and if taking out a personal loan improves your credit mix, your credit score can bounce back over time.
+This can temporarily lower your credit score.
+However, taking out a personal loan to pay off credit cards could ultimately have a positive impact on your credit if you make on-time payments, if the loan improves your credit mix, and if the loan helps you pay off your outstanding debt faster.

 What options are available to pay off your credit card?